cwsamuelson/dataStructures/README.md

 timer
 traits
 tuple

+# Goals
+The primary function for this project for me is practice of varying kinds.
+It is also a useful collection of 'previous art' for myself that I can pull from when working on other things.
+I use this to implement 'normal' things like std::vector, and create new things like units (at the time I came up with the idea and original implementation, I had no idea boost::units existed).
+Both things exercise my skill as a programmer and designer in different ways.
+Due to the sometimes 'experimental' nature of what I'm working on and thinking about, code quality does not always meet my own standards.
+It is my goal that eventually it will, but given the often necessarily WIP nature of many of this code, nothing can be guaranteed.
+Improvement changes and ideas are welcome!

 # Contributors
 At this time I am the only contributor.
 Feel free to provide a PR or issue with ideas or changes!